Qwerty-Ten/urban-octo-guide/README.md

 ~~strikethrough content~~ | ___italicized bold content___

 Creation of Linked list
--first item in linked list
+- first item in linked list
- -second item in the list
+ - second item in the list
- -third item in the list
+ - third item in the list

 Creation of tasklist